 With HDL cholesterol, higher levels are better.
 Low HDL cholesterol puts you at higher risk for heart disease.
 People with high blood triglycerides usually also have lower HDL cholesterol.
-Genetic factors, type 2 diabetes, and certain drugs, such as beta-blockers and anabolic steroids, also lower HDL cholesterol levels.
-Smoking, being overweight and being sedentary can all result in lower HDL cholesterol.
+Genetic factors, type 2 diabetes, smoking, being overweight and being sedentary can all result in lower HDL cholesterol.

 LDL (bad) cholesterol